Skip to main content

 Comodo Package

-This package can be activated alongside other packages in the ArvanCloud user panel.
+This package can be activated alongside other packages in the Arvancloud user panel.
 The package includes the main Rulesets of Intrusion Protection and Advanced Filtering.

 Custom Rules

-In ArvanCloud Web Firewall, it is possible to enable or disable WAF protection for a specific path of the domain or an IP range.
+In Arvancloud Web Firewall, it is possible to enable or disable WAF protection for a specific path of the domain or an IP range.
 To do this, you must first go to the WAF section in the CDN panel, and then click on the "Add New Rule" in the "Custom Rules" section.

 At this stage, you must enter the requested path in the form of Glob and the desired IP or IP range on which you decide to apply the rule.
 Finally, select the operation status.